jenpennen/jennycho/src/content/work/melodyai.md

 The two primary end users of PantheonAI are student volunteers and client organizations.
 Both groups work within cross-functional teams, and they share the same goals when faciliating discussions:

-- Clarify any confusing technical or design terminology during meetings.
+**1. Clarify any confusing technical or design terminology during meetings.**

-- Optimize workflows by automating user testing and persona scenarios.
+**2. Optimize workflows by automating user testing and persona scenarios.**

-- Provide a clear and actional next step to meet deliverables.
+**3. Provide a clear and actional next step to meet deliverables.**

 ## Low Fidelity Brainstorming